abdulwahidjahangir/eTrade/README.md

   Secure user login with JWT tokens for safe and scalable authentication.

 - 🛒 **Product Management**:
-  Full CRUD (Create, Read, Update, Delete) operations for products, including detailed information (product variants), pricing (based on variant), and availability (based on variant).
-A variant can consist of color and size.
+  Manage products with full CRUD (Create, Read, Update, Delete) capabilities, allowing for detailed information on each product, including its variants.
+Each variant can have unique attributes such as color, size, and pricing, with availability determined by the specific variant.

 - 🏷️ **Category Management**:
   Product categories for easy organization of the catalog.